lirantal/scrape-contentful-blogs-by-contributors/README.md

 Blog post content...

-Images in the content will use `/images/blog/filename.jpg` format, while the frontmatter image field uses `~/assets/images/blog_featured/filename.jpg`.
+Images in the content will use `/images/blog/filename.jpg` format, while the frontmatter image field uses `~/assets/images/blog/filename.jpg` (maintaining compatibility with existing systems).
 ```

 ## Deactivating the Virtual Environment